 - ⅔ cup agave nectar

-- Bring the water to a boil over medium high heat.
-Add the hibiscus flowers.
+- Place the water in a large saucepan over medium heat.
+Bring to a boil and add the hibisucs flowers.
 Let steep for 5 minutes.